davidralphlewis/binaryephemera/_notes/Now.md

 - *The Legend of Zelda: Tears of the Kingdom*
 -  *Rayman: Legends*

-## Working on

--   Adding and updating these notes in [[Obsidian]].
--   Writing a poem a week (roughly.)
-- Project Dust.
-Sent out to people for feedback
--   Tending my garden, both metaphorically and literally.

 *Part of the <a href="https://nownownow.com/about" >Now page</a> movement*